just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Map-Tour-Tutorial.rst

     :answer_c: It would crash because there is no item with that index.
     :feedback_c: That's right!
 When you are referring to an item in a list using an index, you must make sure to use a valid index.
 For this list the valid indexes are 1 through 8.
 Using any other index is sometimes called an Index out of bounds error.
     :answer_d: It would ignore your request.
     :feedback_d: If it were easy, you wouldn’t be learning anything!
-Since there is no index of 10, App Inventor wouldn't ignore your request.
+Since there is no index of 10, MIT App Inventor wouldn't ignore your request.
 Instead it would unfortunately probably crash the app because you did not use a valid index.
     :answer_e: It would give you a random item from the list.
     :feedback_e: If it were easy, you wouldn’t be learning anything!
 Unfortunately the app would probably crash because you did not use a valid index.
     :correct: c

-    What do you suppose would happen if your app asked App Inventor for the item at index 10 in the list shown here?
+    What do you suppose would happen if your app asked MIT App Inventor for the item at index 10 in the list shown here?

     .. raw:: html